dyaso/pdf-student/README.md

  * quick jumps between multiple bookmarks
  * easy page cropping to trim wide margins and watermarks
- * a panel showing an overview of page tags in place of a scrollbar, making it easy to mark places to return to, or glance ahead quickly to see chapter endnotes
+ * a panel showing an overview of page tags in place of a scrollbar
- * arbitrary rectangle colour inversion, so you can have most of a page as comfortable light text against a dark background but still see illustrations in as-printed colours
+ * arbitrary rectangle colour inversion, so you can have view of a page in comfortable light-against-dark but still see illustrations in as-printed colours
- * if you use Dropbox or a similar service you can sync your page positions etc between machines
+ * if you use Dropbox or a similar service you can sync your page positions, tags, and bookmarks between machines

-It can't do most things you might want from a PDF reader like edit forms, print, or select and copy text; it's just for reading books off monitors.
+It can't do most things you might want from a PDF reader like edit forms, print, or select and copy text; it's just for reading books from screens.

 ### Installation